 Parent Teacher Association

-This year, our Co-Presidents are Mrs. Jamie Pascale and Mrs. Melanie Cacace.
-The Parent/Teacher Association is a vital part of our school program.
+This year, our PTA President is Katie Tan.
+The Parent Teacher Association is a vital part of our school program.
 PTA meetings are held monthly and for now will be held remotely.
 Attendance at these meetings provide an excellent opportunity for parents to learn about school life and to establish improved communication.
 PTA can be reached through email: PS52StatenIsland@gmail.com

 Student behavior expectations are established for the safe and efficient operation of Pupil Transportation in accordance with state law and regulations.
 Transportation is considered an extension of the regular school program and students who violate behavior expectations while riding a bus are subject to suspension from riding the bus and/or all other penalties established for misbehavior while students are on the premises.